cloudwise-devops/terraform-helm-argocd/README.md

 This module is used to deploy ArgoCD on GKE.
 It will create a namespace, service account, and deploy ArgoCD using Helm.
 Supported auth platforms are Github and Bitbucket Cloud.

+### Dependencies

+This module in order to work properly it requires the following components:
+- Nginx ingress
+- Cert manager
+- [Optional] External DNS

 <!-- BEGIN_TF_DOCS -->
 ## Requirements